streamdataio/streamdataio-finsemble-demo/README.md

     }
 }
 ```
-5. Run finsemble using: `npm run dev`
+5. Run finsemble using: `npm run dev`.

-6. Click on a currency pair to see it's market data details in real time
+6. Click on a currency pair to see it's market data details in real time.

 Enjoy!

 ## Project dependencies

-The application dependencies are available on GitHub
+The application dependencies are available on GitHub:

 JSON Patch : https://github.com/fge/json-patch